Trump Signs Executive Orders In Push To Make It Easier To Build Oil And Gas Pipelines

 While he had the Crosby audience's attention, Trump took the opportunity to thank part of his base.

-"I know you well, and I also know who most of you voted for," said the president.
+"I know you well, and I also know who most of you voted for," the president said.
 "And I appreciate it."